Now Reading

 Pheasant Hunting License$25.00$25.00

-Like most states, Michigan requires anyone who wants to purchase a small game license to have completed the related hunter safety requirements.
+Like most states, Michigan requires anyone who wants to purchase a small game hunting license to have completed the related hunter safety requirements.
 If the hunter is over the age of 10 and does not have a hunter safety certificate, they can purchase a 7-day apprentice hunter license for 2 years.
 They will have to complete a hunter safety course after that time.
 An apprentice hunter afield must be accompanied by a resident at least 21 years old who possesses a current-year hunting license.
 Otherwise, if you were born after January 1, 1960, you will need to complete a hunter safety course.

 For training your dog to bird hunt, the dates are July 8 to April 15.
 You can use non-native birds, except pheasant, during this open training season on State Game Areas and Wildlife Management Areas.
 There are designated Field Trial Areas for closed-season training.
 In these areas (Highland, Holly, Ionia, Sharonville, and Lapeer), you will need a permit for shooting anything other than a starter pistol.